 After making the rounds, the heroes return to Old Mack, who is waiting for them in front of his farmhouse.

 "One last thing: if y'all feel the Fields are not enough of a challenge for you, you can ramp up the difficulty by choosing an extra handicap for the duration of one battle to gain even more Glory Points.
-The more dire the handicap you choose, the greater the reward."
+The more dire the handicap you choose, the greater the reward.
+You can only choose one challenge per battle, remember that."

 OLD MAC'S CHALLENGES: